 Meal plan for type 2 diabetes – Sample meal plan

-Type 2 diabetes diets are organized by doctors and dieticians.
+Doctors and dieticians organize type 2 diabetes diets.
 Experts recommend that type 2 diabetics eat a balanced and healthy diet, especially without sugar.

-We have prepared this 1400 calorie meal plan to show you that these diets are not as boring as you think.
+We have prepared this 1400 calorie meal plan to show you that these diets are not as dull as you think.
 Thus, you can prepare and apply a diet with your doctor.

 Breakfast